 Remember that a father may be able to come to agreement with his pregnant partner outside of the court system if he would like her to keep the child.
 If a prospective mother seeks to abort a pregnancy against a father's wishes, an attorney may be able to draft an agreement where the father agrees to pay the costs of pregnancy and obtain full custody after birth.
 Similarly, if a father does not wish to be fully responsible for child support, informal child support agreements between parents are possible.
 Research shows that only half of custodial parents have formal court ordered support agreements, with many of those who do not establishing voluntary support agreements themselves.

-Even though prospective fathers are not physically invested in the pregnancy and birth of their child, they still may have a say in the outcome.
-Learn more about your rights and responsibilities as a prospective father, whether or not it's in the context of an abortion, by having a family law attorney review your case at absolutely no charge.
+Even though prospective fathers are not physically invested in the pregnancy and birth of their child, they still may have rights when it comes to their unborn child.
+If you have questions about your rights and responsibilities as a prospective father, whether or not it's in the context of an abortion, you may want to contact a family law attorney near you to learn more.